DirecTV Now Review: A Cord-Cutting Alternative?

 - Mohu Leaf 50 antenna– varies in price, but is currently $69.95 and works great to get all your local channels.

-- Tivo Bolt – varies in price, but is currently $249.99 and is one of the top rated stand alone DVR options in the market.
+- Tivo Roamio – varies in price, but is around $350 and is one of the top rated stand alone DVR options in the market.
+While the price may seem a bit high, the Roamio doesn’t have the nasty monthly fee most other DVR options carry.

 - Roku Streaming Stick – varies in price, but is currently $47.98 and works much like the Amazon Fire TV Stick.